Published:

 Natural persons (sole proprietorships)

-For natural persons, the following information must be documented according to the Agreement on the Code of Conduct Concerning the Due Diligence of Banks (CDB 20, Art.
-7): last name and first name, date of birth, nationality and the actual residential address.
-Verification is usually carried out on the basis of an official photo identification document (passport or identity card).
-Sole proprietorships entered in the commercial register are additionally identified using the commercial register extract.
+For natural persons, the following information must be documented in accordance with the Agreement on the Professional Rules of Conduct with regard to Due Diligence (CDB 20, Art.
+7): surname and first name, date of birth, nationality, and the actual residential address.
+Verification is generally carried out using an official identification document with a photograph (passport or identity card).
+Sole proprietorships with an entry in the commercial register are additionally identified using the commercial register extract.

-Legal entities (LLC, AG, association)
+Legal entities (GmbH, AG, association)

 Comparison: requirements by legal form